joangerard/document-qa-embeddings-openai/README.md

 # Install

-This are the MacOs Instructions:
+These are the MacOs Instructions:

 ```
 cd document-q-and-a-example/